List of One Tree Hill characters: David Lee Fletcher

-Scott Holroyd played David Lee Fletcher, Quinn's ex-husband for six episodes during the seventh season.
+Scott Holroyd played David Lee Fletcher, Quinn's ex-husband for six episodes during Season 7.
 He returned to Tree Hill in a bid to win Quinn back.
 However, after he believes she slept with Clay, he begins a short-lived relationship with her sister, Taylor.
-He returns a final time in season 9 with his current girlfriend Miss Lauren.
+He returns a final time in Season 9 with his current girlfriend Miss Lauren.

 Renee Richardson

-Kate French played Renee Richardson during season seven as a woman who falsely accused Nathan of getting her pregnant to scam him out of money.
+Kate French played Renee Richardson during Season 7 as a woman who falsely accused Nathan of getting her pregnant to scam him out of money.

 Miranda Stone

-Miranda Stone was portrayed by India de Beaufort in season seven.
+Miranda Stone was portrayed by India de Beaufort in Season 7.
 She is an employee of John Knight at Sire Records who was sent to close down Red Bedroom Records, the label run by Peyton and, later, Haley.
 She currently works at RBR on behalf of Sire Records.
 While initially hostile and cold, she has shown some loyalty to Haley after she started working at Red Bedroom, standing up for her against a reporter who wanted to discuss Nathan and Renee's scandal.
 She has, however, maintained her ruthless work ethic with Haley in spite of her personal problems, refusing to let her take days off work which is a distraction Haley appreciates.
 She started dating Grubbs for a few weeks before she left because she was deported even though he asked her to marry him.

 Sara Evans

 Portrayed by Amanda Schull, Sara Kay Evans was Clay's wife and the mother of Logan Evans.
 She died at 25 years old, leaving her husband devastated.
-Clay, wrecked, promised at Sara's funerals to never love again and blocked-out their own child.
-But during season 7 Clay sees Sara's apparitions and has talks with her until he accepts Quinn James in his life.
+Clay, wrecked, promised at Sara's funerals to never love again and blocked out their own child.
+During Season 7 Clay sees Sara's apparitions and has talks with her until he accepts Quinn James in his life.

 Clay always visits Sara's grave regularly especially when he is lost, like he remembers of Logan.

 Katie Ryan

-Katie Ryan was portrayed by Amanda Schull during seasons seven and eight.
+Katie Ryan was portrayed by Amanda Schull during Season 7 and 8.
 She is a prospective tennis client of Clay Evans who bears a striking resemblance to his late wife Sara.
 She stalks Clay and threatens Quinn, crashing Quinn's art gallery opening and buying the picture of Clay that Quinn took.
-In the season seven finale she shoots Quinn and Clay and leaves them for dead.
-She apparently flees town, but Quinn managed to track her down and plotted killing her, but backed out of it.
+In the Season 7 finale she shoots Quinn and Clay and leaves them for dead.
+She apparently flees town, but Quinn managed to track her down and plotted killing her but backed out of it.
 Katie is then seen driving back to Tree Hill where she attacks Quinn again and tells Quinn that she had known all along that she was tracking her.
 After a chase through her house, Quinn shoots Katie, but calls 911 for her after stating that only a psycho would leave a person bleeding out for twelve hours.

 Amanda Schull also played Clay's late wife, Sara Kay Evans.
-She appeared during seasons seven and eight in dreams, flashbacks and visions visiting Clay.
+She appeared during Season 7 and 8 in dreams, flashbacks and visions visiting Clay.